cakuang1/stocksimulator/README.md

 - Django transforms this data and sends it to the client to allow for real-time stock information
 ## Features
 -Live Search - Search for your favorite stocks through the live search bar.
--Live Stock Information - S
--Portfolio Tracking - Allows for your purchased stocks to be
+-Live Stock Information - Stock Information display (Graph,Live Prices) -Portfolio Tracking - Allows for your purchased stocks to be tracked through your browsers local storage and added on